The physical basis of teleological evolutions: Research prospects

-(I) A reconsideration of the ban on applying the teleological view and language to natural evolutions.
-Restoring the dismissed notion of teleological evolution would obviously be a paradigm shift for today's natural sciences.
+(iv) Look for a possible impact of the teleological view on quantum cosmology.
+According to current assumptions, also the ``inanimate'' part of the evolution of the universe should be an evolution toward life and would therefore have an attractor in its present state.
+Incidentally, since the assumption that the universe evolves in a unitary quantum way is essential to make a teleological character of natural evolutions possible, a possible empirical evidence of the teleological character of the evolutions of the living would also be empirical evidence of the quantum cosmological assumption.

-(II) Toy models of teleological Darwinian processes, i.e. teleological construction of forms that answer some needs.
-These evolutions could be modeled either as pure quantum processes endowed with quantum speedup or as decohered stochastic processes with transition probabilities time-symmetrically affected by the past and the future of the process.
+(v) Look for toy models of teleological Darwinian evolutions.
+Note that these evolutions could be essentially different from quantum algorithms.
+For example, the fact that their teleological character should also be reflected in the functional structure of the living would have no parallel with quantum algorithms.

-(III) The possible role of the teleological character of the evolution in the formation of a self-replicating system.
-There seem to be an enormous jump of complexity in the transition from life-precursor molecules to a self-replicating system.
-The idea that this transition has an attractor in the full fledged self-replicating system can therefore be attractive.
+(vi) Look for applications of the teleological view to quantum self-organization.
+For example, one could look for toy models of the leap from a soup of life precursor molecules to a self-replicating system, a possibility considered in abiogenesis.
+Seeing this awkward (classical) leap as the part of a unitary quantum evolution with an attractor in a future full fledged self-replicating system might be appealing.

-(IV) More in general, an application of the notion of the time-symmetric causal loops to self-organization theory.
+(vii) Finally, opposing schools of thought throughout the history of philosophy could be reviewed in the light of the opposition between the causal and mutual causality views, as exemplified in the previous subsection.
+The fact that the philosophical notion of teleological evolution has a physical basis might reduce the distance between the physical and philosophical views; there might be further room for cross-fertilization.

-Finally, opposing schools of thought throughout the history of philosophy could be reviewed in the light of the opposition between the causal and mutual causality views, as exemplified in the previous subsection.
+The above prospects are imagineable extensions of the present work.
+However, the notion that the quantum framework can host a special form of retrocausality might have a broader impact on the physical view of reality.